 The global wellness tourism sector has emerged as a pivotal force in reshaping the hospitality industry.
 By merging traditional tourism with health-centered activities, this sector addresses the growing demand for experiences that enhance well-being.
-Industry professionals must understand current trends and adopt forward-looking strategies to stay ahead of the competition.
+Industry professionals must understand current market trends and adopt forward-looking strategies integrate wellness across the travel ecosystem

 In a world where travel often comes with stress and unhealthy habits, wellness centred vacations offer a way to counter those downsides, transforming trips into opportunities to support and enhance overall health.